awsdocs/aws-amplify-console-user-guide/doc_source/pr-previews.md

 **To enable web previews for pull requests**

-1. Choose **App settings**, choose ** Previews** and then choose **Enable previews**\.
+1. Choose **App settings**, **Previews** and then choose **Enable previews**\.
 For GitHub repositories only, you are required to install a GitHub app in your account to enable this feature\.
 You can give the Amplify Console permission to all repositories or the current repository only\.
 **Important**
 For security purposes, previews only work with private repositories for fullstack apps using the Amplify CLI\.